robinrendle/aeve/draft.md

-Setting aside the tiny dirt track she had been rocketing down at 70mph in the middle of the night and the fact that she had only had about two hours of sleep, it was far too dangerous for Aeve to be driving like this.
+Setting aside the thin dirt track she had been rocketing down at 70mph in the middle of the night and the fact that she had only had about two hours of sleep, it was far too dangerous for Aeve to be driving like this.
 She could remember the stories well; bandits roamed these valleys waiting to pick up on the trickle of researchers that moved back and forth between villages.
 There were gangs of ex-soldiers, deserted militia and paramilitary units alongside a company of rebel groups which had been said to camp out in the darkness somewhere, waiting.
 They watched the desert landscape for movement of any kind in hope of an easy late-night meal.

 She squinted into the darkness ahead, trying to spot the faces of these soldiers and trying to imagine the people that made up this invisible army of nightmares.
-All she could see was the dirt track in the half-cone of light ahead—her red Toyota pick up had a broken headlight which she had forgotten to fix the day before, but *fuck it!* she thought. *Amongst all those broken headlights and monsters out there, there isn’t a single one of them that’s mad enough to mess with me tonight.”
+All she could see was the dirt track in the half-cone of light ahead—she had forgotten to fix a broken headlight on her red Toyota pick up the day before, but *fuck it!* she thought. *Amongst all those broken headlights and monsters out there, there isn’t a single one of them that’s mad enough to mess with me tonight.”

 Because tonight was special.

-A call had woken her, buzzed her out of bed, not ten minutes before – an unpredictable rain storm was inbound, clouds in the horizon building, humidity in the air fluctuating with every breath.
+A call had woken her, buzzed her out of bed, not ten minutes before – an unpredictable rainstorm was inbound, clouds in the horizon building, humidity in the air fluctuating with every breath.
 She could feel it in her bones the way it’s said about pilots with decades of experience and how they can begin to physically sense the tips of the jet fighter’s wings; tonight she could feel the drop in pressure, tonight she could somehow feel the palpitating, beautiful puffy rain clouds on the horizon.
 Of course, she had dreamt of this moment a million times but tonight something was different, this was what she had been waiting for.

 “Aeve!
 Aeve, are you there?
 Where the hell are you – for fuck’s sake – we need you right he—”